wiktorwojcik112/hier/README.md

 Almost all of Hier is value-based.
 That means that operation creates a copy of a value.
 For example, by using insert, remove or replace functions on an array, you don't change the original array, but create a new array with specified changes.

-1. Altough natively there are no classes, you can use
+1. Altough natively there are no classes, you can use files like classes.
+When a file is imported its environment is completely separate.
+It has its own variables and functions.
+It can be passed to functions by value.
+Therefore, you can treat files like classes and then import them when you need to create one.
+You can use ```load``` instead of ```import```.
+It is exactly the same, but it will make it more obvious that you are using a file as a class.

 # Importing
 In Hier you can import files using import function which accepts a string with a path to a hier file (./ at the beginning is automatically prepended and .hier is added at the end).
 It returns a special object which you can assign to a variable and use it by prepending an identifier with this variables name and :: (object::identifier).
 Here is an example showing how importing of an example library (library.hier) and another one in a folder (./math/constants.hier).